corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 **Arguments**

 ``<server>``
-Url for the targeted CENM API Gateway - the FARM service.
+URL for the targeted CENM API Gateway - the FARM service.

 ## Log in to a CENM session